brandonrobertz/artificial_seinfeld/README.md

 supplying the next, unforseen character as the target.
 We do this until we get to the end-of-response marker, `<a>`.

+To illustrate this, using the second question/answer pair, with a `WINDOW` of 10 and a batch size of 1, our inputs to our model (`X` and `y`) would look like this:

+    # first input
+    X = 'jerry i wa'
+    y = 'n'
+    # second input ...
+    X = 'erry i wan'
+    y = 'n'
+    # ...
+Nth input
+    X = ' sitcom.<a'
+    y = '>'

+The next iteration, we'd move to the start of the next Q/A pair, fill the window, and continue as above.
+We do this until we've gone through the entire corpus.

 The full corpus is split into three chunks: 30% validation, 60% training, 10% test.
 During hyperparameter optimization, we do a full model generation, training, and evaluation cycle five times, returning the average training and test loss.
 The optimizer looks to minimize our test loss.

-The overall theory here is that we could generate a full Seinfeld script by training a model for each character, then have the models feed off eachother, and generate dialogue for scenes.
+The overall theory here is that we could generate a full Seinfeld script by training a model for each character, then have the models feed off each other, and generate dialogue for scenes.

 ## Getting Started